UX Design Essentials (Durham, NC)

 Everett McKay is principal of UX Design Edge and has been teaching UX design to software professionals since 2003.
 Everett is author of UI is Communication: How to design intutive, user-centered user interfaces by focusing on effective communication, to be published by Morgan Kaufmann in 2013.
 While at Microsoft, he was responsible for writing and evanglizing the Windows User Experience Guidelines.

-UX Design Edge helps software professionals create better user experiences through design training and consulting.
+UX Design Edge helps software professionals create better user experiences through practical design training and consulting.